eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

     used for land surface reflection modelling.
 Eradiate implements several variants of it with 3 or 4 parameters.

+Black surface
+    The black surface absorbs all incoming radiation, irrespective of incident angle or wavelength.

 Configuring the application
 ---------------------------